Examples for BPS solitons destabilized by quantum effects: Sample models

 \subsection{A note on zero modes}

-As a final comment in the context of our numerical analysis we note that we have verified the existence of the two zero modes mentioned in section \ref{sec:vpe}.
+In the context of our numerical analysis we have verified the existence of the two zero modes mentioned in section \ref{sec:vpe}.
 With the current techniques an effortless way to do so is to numerically determine $\alpha$ in $\nu(t)\approx\alpha\ln(t-m)$ for $t\,\searrow\,m$ since the Jost function has zeros at the imaginary momenta associated with the bound state energies.
 In almost all cases the numerical fit indeed produced results consistent with $\alpha=2$.
-The only exceptions were observed in cases with the soliton being in secondary vacua with $\phi\ne0$ for large regions of space for which the fit yielded $\alpha\approx3$.
+The only exceptions were observed in cases with the soliton being in secondary vacua with $\phi\ne0$ for large regions of space.
+In those cases the fit yielded $\alpha\approx3$.
 We then employed techniques as in section III of Ref. \cite{Weigel:2017kgy} and found that the third (would-be) zero mode was dynamical: it emerged from an ordinary bound state with a non-zero energy eigenvalue in the limit $a\,\nearrow\,1$.
 When the secondary vacuum does not include $\phi=0$, the profile has distinct plateaus along the negative and positive half-lines.
-Moving around those plateaus produces two independent zero modes on top of the translational one.
+Moving around those plateaus produces two independent zero modes in addition to the translational one.